jeroen-3dweb/wp-360viewer/wp-content/plugins/360-jsv/readme.txt

 == Screenshots ==

 1. Put your 360 images in your own media library.
-2. Configure the viewer and get shortcodes [here](https://www.360-javascriptviewer.com/wordpress)
+2. Configure the viewer and create a shortcode at 360-javascriptviewer.com
 3. Paste the shortcode anywhere in a post or page
 3. Responsive viewer integrated on a page